Companhia Brasileira de Cartuchos: Company profile

 In 2015, after approval by the Administrative Council for Economic Defense (CADE), it became the majority shareholder in Taurus Armas, buying 52.67% of its shares.

 Since 2004, the company organizes together with Taurus, the CBC/Taurus Regional Championships that are held in shooting clubs all over the country with the most diverse modalities and competition categories, allowing shooters to participate with the use of firearms or pressure weapons.

 Production sites

 CBC has three production units in Brazil, one in the state of São Paulo and two in Rio Grande do Sul.

+Outside of Brazil, CBC has facilities in the USA, Germany, Belgium, and India.
+In May, 2025, CBC Global Ammunition signed on for a facility in Oklahoma which can produce centerfire cartridges ranging from 9mm to 12.7mm, for law enforcement, military, sports and hunting use.
+The investment will be in the range of $300 million and will provide 350 jobs.